ghprince/ghprince.github.io/_posts/2014-10-22-run-rubymine-and-minecraft-with-java-7-8-in-yosemite.markdown

 Q: Why after so many year, in the era of Java 8, apps like RubyMine (all IntelliJ apps actually) and Minecraft are still using Java 6 by default?

 A: I believe that is due to a [bug][1] of Java 7/8 which forces the use of discrete GPU on your Mac and hence more battery drain.
-But I love my Macbook Air, which does not have a discrete GPU!
+But I love my MacBook Air, which does not have a discrete GPU!
 LOL!

 [1]: https://bugs.openjdk.java.net/browse/JDK-8041900